TilenS2002/VIP/readme.md

-# VIP - VPT Image Preprocesor
+# VIP - VPT Image Processor

 ImageJ/FIJI plugin intended for use with VPT Framework